Understanding Common Bidet Seat Terms

 P

-Pulse Wash/Spray – Also known as “massage” washing, pulse wash/spray quickly varies the water pressure between hard and soft, which relaxes tense muscles while helping to stimulate the bowels.
+Pulse Wash/Spray – Also known as “massage” washing, pulse wash/spray typically alternates the water pressure between hard and soft.
+This relaxes tense muscles while helping to stimulate the bowels.
+A handful of bidets, including the Eco NOVA and Ultra NOVA bidet seats, offer a unique pulse wash that alternates the water temperature between hot and cold, which soothes and rejuvenates.

 Pump Assisted Flush – See “Flush, Pump Assisted”